2catycm/SUSTech-CS303_311-Artificial-Intelligence-Project/doc/P_Project1/P_Project1.md

 - The evaluation function must not compute for a long time.
 - The evaluation function must be related to the win rate.

 I partially agree with AIMA's opinions.
+If the